 Keep reading to learn more about the SEO subdomain vs. subdirectory debate, plus what to expect when redirecting a blog from a subdomain to a subdirectory.
-If you’d like to find out more about technical SEO topics like this one, sign up for Revenue Weekly!
+For more SEO help, enter your URL here to receive personalized recommendations based on your website!

 Table of Contents

 If you already know the difference between subdomains and subdirectories, skip ahead!

 For those new to subdomains and subdirectories, this section provides a quick overview.